-- Stimulation of immune system – lectins can provoke antibodies causing immune responses.
+Stimulation of the immune system – lectins can provoke antibodies causing immune responses.

-- Human immune systems can react to food lectins and produce IgG and IgA antibodies.
-Detection of these antibodies can help manage eating habits (in consultation with a dietitian or healthcare provider) and reduce the risk of development of more serious conditions.
+Human immune systems can react to food lectins and produce IgG and IgA antibodies.
+Detection of these antibodies can help manage eating habits (in consultation with a dietitian) and reduce the risk of development of more serious conditions.

-Aquaporins, also known as “water channels”, are integral membrane that form pores in the membrane of biological cells to facilitate water transport between cells.
+Aquaporins, also known as “water channels”, are an integral membrane that forms pores in the membrane of biological cells to facilitate water transport between cells.